Director: John Cassavetes

 It’s just one example of Cassavetes’ affection for faces, for close-ups.
 He uses them to make us feel uncomfortable at the breakfast scene, as Mabel literally leans over a guy’s shoulder and stares into his mouth.
 Soon after, when Nick yells at Mabel, Cassavetes gives a close-up of Mabel’s wounded reaction, and then tilts down to see the uncomfortable faces of the surrounding house guests.

-This in-your-face feel meshes perfectly with the whole Dogme 95 idea.
+This in-your-face feel meshes perfectly with the aforementioned Dogme 95 idea.
 Sporadically throughout the film, we feel the unique chaos only possibly with a handheld camera.
-We also see moments of lost focus throughout the film, partly because they were beginners, partly because it was intentional.
-I say this “jarring” approach is intentional because in one scene, as Mabel waits for the schoolbus, Cassavetes purposefully elbowed his cameraman to produce a slight jolt in the shot.
+We also see moments of lost focus throughout the film, perhaps intentionally.
+I say this jarring approach is intentional because in one scene, as Mabel waits for the school bus, Cassavetes purposefully elbowed his cameraman to produce a slight jolt in the shot.
 (B) I know what you’re thinking.
 Is that really art?
 Couldn’t any director just act sloppy and call it art?
 I suppose.
 But when the “jolty” movements come in a work that’s so inspired, authentic and consistent as this, it makes the claim of art that much more credible.

 “When people think about John, they think about that he is an original and he introduced a new standard for spontanaety in acting that the world had never seen before,” Falk said.
 “Not only this country, but all those French guys, the New Wave guys.
 They all were smitten with John.
 They all took it from him.”
 (D)